sepal-contrib/se.plan/doc/en.rst

 .. note::

-    The map can be downloaded as an asset to GEE or as a :code:`.tif`file. click on the :code:`cloud` btn on the top left corner and follow the exportation instructions
+    The map can be downloaded as an asset to GEE or as a :code:`.tif` file. click on the :code:`cloud` button on the top left corner and follow the exportation instructions.

 Compute dashboard
 ^^^^^^^^^^^^^^^^^

-the dashboard is a report of all the restoration information gathered by **se.plan** during the computation.
+The dashboard is a report of all the restoration informations gathered by **se.plan** during the computation.
 It is run from the map and displayed in the "dasboard" page.

 Select sub AOI
 ##############

-The Results from **se.plan** are given for the initial AOI. users can also provide sub-AOI to the tool to provide extra information on smaller areas.
+The Results from **se.plan** are given for the initial AOI. users can also provide sub-AOIs to the tool to provide extra information on smaller areas.
 The sub-area are not mandatory to compute the dashboard.

 .. important::

     Using sub-AOI is the only way to compare results fore different zones as the normalization have been performed on the full extend of the initial AOI.

-The sub-AOI can be selected using a shapefile.
-The sub-AOI namee will be the one set in the selected property.
+The sub-AOIs can be selected using a shapefile.
+The sub-AOIs namee will be the one set in the selected property.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/load_shp.gif
     :alt: load shp

-They can also be directly drawn on the map. each time a new geometry is drawned a popup dialog wiil ask the user to name it.
+They can also be directly drawn on the map.
+Each time a new geometry is drawned, a popup dialog will ask the user to name it.
 This name will be used in the final report.

 .. note::

-    The user still have the possiblity to remove some geometry by clicking on the trashbin button on the map.
+    The user still have the possiblity to remove some geometry by clicking on the :code:`trash bin` button on the map but edition is not possible.

 .. danger::

-    Once the dashboard have been computed, sub-aoi will be validated (a different color for each one of them) and it will be impossible to remove them.
+    Once the dashboard have been computed, sub-AOIs will be validated (a different color for each one of them) and it will be impossible to remove them.
 New geometries can still be added.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/custom_sub_aoi.gif
     :alt: custom sub aoi